DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 Danika then tells the players the rates for room and board, as listed in <span class="citation">N2.
 Blue Water Inn (p.
 98)</span>.
 (Both the large guest room, <span class="citation">N2m.
 Guest Room (p.
 102)</span>, as well as the two small guest rooms, <span class="citation">N2l.
 Guest Rooms (p.
 102)</span>, are available for rent.)
 When Urwin returns, he offers to take the players' orders for dinner, assuming they're hungry.

 The players then have a few minutes to talk with Urwin and Danika or amongst themselves.
-During this conversation, Urwin and Danika can provide the players with information about Rictavio, the Festival of the Blazing Sun, and the nearby Vistani camp, as described in <span class="citation">Vallaki Lore (p.
+During this conversation, Urwin and Danika can provide the players with information about Rictavio, the Festival of the Blazing Sun (which will take place in four days at dawn), and the nearby Vistani camp, as described in <span class="citation">Vallaki Lore (p.
 96)</span>.

 Both Urwin and Danika can provide directions to any major landmark inside of Vallaki, including **N1.
 St. Andral's Church**, **N5.
 Arasek Stockyard**, and **N8.
 Town Square**.
 If the players ask about the inn's other guest, Urwin and Danika can also share information about Rictavio, which is largely as described in <span class="citation">N2c.
 Taproom (p.
 100)</span>, except that Rictavio first arrived that same morning.